NadaEssam37/ASL_Detection/README.md

 # ASL_Detection
 Knowledge base
-This project implements an American Sign Language (ASL) detection system using Python and deep learning techniques.
-It aims to recognize hand gestures from ASL and classify them into corresponding letters or words.
-The model is trained on a dataset of hand gesture images representing ASL alphabets.
-It can be used to build educational tools, accessibility apps for the deaf and hard of hearing, or gesture-controlled interfaces.
+The implemented ASL detection system functions through Python programming and deep learning methods in its knowledge base.
+The system functions to detect hand gestures from ASL then generate corresponding linguistic output.
+The algorithm receives training through hand gesture images which contain American Sign Language alphabets.
+Users can construct educational tools and accessibility applications for hard of hearing people when using this technology.
+Users can also design gesture-controlled interfaces with it.

 Features: